ljuvela/ResGAN/README.md

 # MFCC residual waveform generation with GAN

 This repository contains code related to our ICASSP 2018 paper https://arxiv.org/abs/1804.00920

 Residual learning with generative adversarial networks is involved (hence the name ResGAN).
 For details, check the paper and model architecture section below.

 Audio samples are available at http://tts.org.aalto.fi/mfcc_synthesis/.

 ## Requirements

-Requirement versions are based on my experiment system, an there's no specific reason why the code wouldn't work on older versions
+Requirement versions are based on my experiment system, an there's no specific reason why the code wouldn't work on older versions.

+The code now uses Tensorflow backend and python 3, theano has been removed from requirements

-* python
+* python >= 3.6
 * numpy >= 1.11.0
 * scipy >= 0.17.0
-* theano >= 0.9.0
+* tensorflow >= 1.7.0
 * keras >= 2.0.2
 * sklearn >= 0.18.2
 * matplotlib >= 2.0.0